-Come Get Some is a vivid tale of street life and the struggle to conquer poverty and discover one's self through the indomitable will of the human spirit.
+Come Get Some is a vivid tale of street life and the struggle to conquer poverty, tragedy, and discovering one's self through the indomitable will of the human spirit.

 Publisher: Strebor Books (April 1, 2008)

 "Spellbinding.
 Nane has writen a sexy story that left me wanting -- no, strike that -- needing more.
 I loved every twist and turn, even the parts that made me want to cry.
 Great job, I loved it." -- Tina Brooks McKinney, author of Lawd, Mo' Drama, Fool, Stop Trippin', All That Drama

 "An absorbing and poignant tale that interweaves the lives of these characters.
 The voices rhythmically alternate between first and third person echoing social injustices from the past to modern times." -- Allison Hobbs, author of The Climax, A Bona Fide Gold Digger, Double Dippin' on The Badness

 Get a FREE ebook by joining our mailing list today!

 Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.